Discography: History

-The term "discography" was popularized in the 1930s by collectors of jazz records.
+The term was popularized in the 1930s by collectors of jazz records, i.e. 'to study and write about the discs of music'.
+This was crucial for the study of jazz, since recordings were the primary source of information, rather than sheet music or scores.
 Jazz fans did research and self-published discographies about when jazz records were made and what musicians were on the records, as record companies did not commonly include that information on or with the records at that time.
 Two early jazz discographies were Rhythm on Record by Hilton Schleman and Hot Discography by Charles Delaunay.